 " and similar online stores.

-The work on this cooling upgrade continues and this page will be updated in March/April 2018
+The work on this cooling upgrade continues and this page will be updated later in 2018

 May 2017 Hood ventillation tip.